 This has been the subject of regular review by our Executive team and the Board of Trustees and the clear view has been that such an act would be unwise.

-The major energy companies have the capital, geography, people and logistics to be major players in finding solutions and we are among the many organisations that regard such an approach as being unproductive.
+The major energy companies have the capital, geography, people and logistics to be major players in finding solutions to the urgent global challenge of climate change and we are among the many organisations that regard the approach of severing ties as being unproductive.

 We believe the right approach is to engage, debate and challenge companies, governments and individuals to do more to make the global economy less carbon intensive.

-Through research and technological innovation in areas such as carbon capture, fuel efficiency and alternative energy, energy companies have a major role to play.
+Through research and technological innovation in areas such as carbon capture, fuel efficiency and alternative energy, energy companies have a major role to play, and we must continue to challenge them to show more leadership to deliver on this potential.

 We also achieve public good with the sponsorship we receive from energy companies.